Staff

 Archaeologist | Field Director

-Corbin Berger works in the Mitigation Division.
+Corbin Berger is part of our Field Director Team.
 Corbin earned his BA (Hon) in Classical Studies from the University of Ottawa, and his MA in Applied Archaeology from Western University.
 He holds an Applied Research license from the province of Ontario and has worked as a field archaeologist since 2011-He has worked on excavations in Ontario, Quebec, and Greece, and has developed a keen interest in historic archaeology.

 Robb Bhardwaj

-Robb Bhardwaj works in the Planning Assessment Division.
+Robb Bhardwaj works in the Planning Assessment Practice Area.
 Robb earned his BA (Hon) and MA in classical archaeology from Brock University.
 He holds a Professional archaeological license from the province of Ontario and has worked as a field archaeologist, technical writer, and project manager for 15 years.

 Peter Bikoulis

-Peter Bikoulis works in the Operations Division.
+Peter Bikoulis works in Operations.
 He earned his BA (Hon) in Archaeology from the University of Calgary, his MA in Anthropology from Trent University and his PhD in Anthropology from the University of Toronto.
 He has over 10 years of experience in archaeological survey, mapping and digital applications.
 He has directed or conducted field work in Canada, Jordan, Peru and Turkey.

 Jessica Bisson

-Jessica Bisson works in the Cultural Heritage Division.
+Jessica Bisson works in the Cultural Heritage Practice Area.
 Jessica earned her BFA (Hon) in Visual Art from York University.
 She also earned a graduate certificate in Cultural Heritage Conservation and Management from Sir Sandford Fleming College.

 Ella Boswell

-Ella Boswell works in the Mitigation Division.
+Ella Boswell works in the Site Mitigation Practice Area.
 Ella earned her BSc (Hon) in Anthropology from Trent University.
-Ella has experience in Ontario archaeological fieldwork, and has previously served as an Administrative Assistant to our Mitigation and Operations Divisions.
+Ella has experience in Ontario archaeological fieldwork, and has previously served as an Administrative Assistant to our Site Mitigation Practice Area and Operations Team.

 Siobhan Boyd